-This course is designed for students who need practice in college level reading and critical thinking skills in order to succeed in transfer level courses.
-In this course, students develop reading strategies for textbooks and interact with what they have read to increase reading comrehension as well as appreciation.
-They also build writing, vocabulary, discussion and study skills to accurately interpret and express information and to reflect the meaning of class readings.
-Some research required.
+This course is designed for students who need practice in reading at the college level and in critical thinking skills in order to succeed in transfer level courses.
+It is also a refresher course for adult learners.
+In this course, students develop reading strategies for textbooks and interact with essays, poetry, a work of fiction or non-fiction to increase reading comprehension as well as appreciation.
+They also build writing, vocabulary, discussion and study skills to accurately interpret and express information and to reflect on the meaning of class readings.
+Some research is required.
+The course is conducted through distance education and is repeatable up to two times.
+The course issues credit or no credit, or letter grade.